warriorstar-orion/Paradise/docs/mapping/guide.md

 you have very good reasoning to do so.
 Maintainers reserve the right to close your PR if we disagree with your reasoning.
 Large remaps, such as those to a department, must be justified with clear, specific reasons.

-Before committing a map change, you **MUST** run mapmerge2 to normalise your changes.
-You can do this manually before every commit with `"\tools\mapmerge2\Run Before Committing.bat"` or automatically by installing the hooks at `"\tools\hooks\Install.bat"`.
-Failure to run Map Merge on a map after editing greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
-Resolving the corruption issue involves rebuilding the map's key dictionary;
+Before committing a map change, you **MUST** run Mapmerge to normalise your changes.
+You can do this manually before every commit with `"\tools\mapmerge2\Run Before Committing.bat"` or by letting the [git hooks](#mapmerge) do it for you.
+Failure to run Mapmerge on a map after editing greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
+Resolving the corruption issue involves rebuilding the map's key dictionary.

 If you are making non-minor edits to an area or room, (non-minor being anything more than moving a few objects or fixing small bugs) then you should ensure the